 Post-Its To The Rescue

-In the end, each student maintained a post-it on their desk keeping track of their own level for each skill.
-You should, of course, maintain your own spreadsheet since certain students will lose their post-its occasionally.
-Also, to maintain privacy, students choose to have their post-it face-up or face-down on their desk.
+In the end, each student maintained a post-it on their desk keeping track of their own status for each skill.
+I would, of course, maintain my own spreadsheet since certain students will lose their post-its occasionally (or frequently or always).

 To create a learning goal for the compact group, add an extra layer of depth or complexity to the original objective.
 Here’s an example:

-This may seem like running a three-ring circus, but by the end of the year my students were quite efficient at moving to their necessary groups.
+This may seem like running a three-ring circus, but by the end of the year, my students were quite efficient at moving to their necessary groups.
 I loved it because it conquered the problem of providing flexible language arts groups for my students.
-It was also quite efficient since I used publisher-provided, multiple-choice tests.
+It was also quite efficient since I used publisher-provided, district-approved, multiple-choice tests.
 Finally, it helped me target my instruction towards specific students and specific skills.